FedeDP/libmodule/docs/src/module.rst

 .. c:macro:: m_stop(void)

-  Stop module's polling by closing its fd
+  Stop module's polling by closing its fds.
+Note that module is not destroyed: you can add new fds and call m_start on it.

 .. c:macro:: m_become(new_recv)